 You have space to list down 4 activities that mean the most to you.
 Additionally, you can talk about your scholastic and non-scholastic achievements but be sure to mention only the recent ones (9th grade and up).
 Throughout the application, there are provisions to write 200–250-word essays on anything else you want to tell them (including the disruptions from COVID-19), so be sure to use this space too.

-MIT requires three short response essays (250 words max) to understand you as a person and find out what’s important to you.
+MIT requires five short response essays (250 words max) to understand you as a person and find out what’s important to you.
 The topics could be anything from what you do for fun, how did you contribute to your community to the most difficult challenges you’ve faced and how you’ve overcome them.

 You are required to submit two teacher evaluations, one from math or science and the other from the humanities or language domain.
 Additionally, a report from your school counselor is necessary too.
 Ask the teachers with whom you’ve had the best relationship because they are the ones that have watched you grow and can provide a proper recommendation.